Reactive Proximity Data Structures for Graphs: Nearest-neighbor data structure

 \subsection{Preprocessing}

-Initially, we are given the graph $G=(V,E)$ and the subset $P\subseteq V$ of sites.
 The creation of our data structure consists of two phases.
-The first phase does not depend on the choice of the subset $P$ of sites, while the second phase incorporates our knowledge of~$P$ into the data structure.
+The first phase does not depend on $P$, while the second phase incorporates our knowledge of $P$.
 Note that there are two kinds of nodes of interest: separator nodes and sites.
 The two sets may intersect, but should not be confused.